-If you are considering ECT as a treatment option, be advised that it may provide temporary improvement but has a high relapse rate.
+If you are considering ECT as a treatment option, be advised that it may provide temporary improvement but has a high relapse rate unless a medicine or other treatment is then used to prevent relapse.
 Many doctors advocate follow-up treatment that includes medicine or ECT given at less regular intervals, called "maintenance ECT."
-Short-term memory loss is the major side effect, although this usually goes away within 1-2 weeks after treatment.
+Short-term memory loss is the major side effect, although this usually goes away within a few weeks after treatment ends.

 You should be educated and informed about ECT and any treatment prior to receiving it.
 Ask for educational materials and have an honest discussion with your doctor about ECT's potential benefits and side effects.